Volunteer in Uganda – Most affordable programs with IKPVA!!

 The volunteer’s duties will vary depending largely on their background and skill.
 Volunteer work on this project includes assisting with the running of a local health clinic where they will be involved with helping treating of Malaria, Tuberculosis and Syphilis, which are the most common health ailment in Uganda.
 Please note: volunteers need to have a certification or proof of experience in a medical field, such as a medical student ID, EMT or paramedic certification, or nursing or physician’s credentials to participate in this Project.

-HIV-AIDS Prevention Program
+HIV-AIDS Prevention Volunteer in Uganda

-Volunteer in Uganda in our health awareness projects.
+Help as a medical volunteer in Uganda in our health awareness projects.
 Uganda is at the heart of the sub-Saharan HIV/AIDS pandemic.
 An estimated 25.4 million people are living with HIV and approximately 3.1 million new infections occurred in 2004.
 In 2004, an estimated 2.3 million people lost their lives to the disease.
 Uganda is home to more than 1 million AIDS orphans.
 Widowed mothers and elderly widowed grandmothers are the predominant heads of households.

 HIV/AIDS results in a progressive depletion of the immune system leading to immune deficiency.
 The weakened immune system is vulnerable to secondary diseases.
 Access to medical care is non-existent for many Ugandans where almost half the population lives in absolute poverty.